 So you’ve chosen your class, paid your cash and are about to head to your first session with a mixture of excitement and trepidation…or maybe you’re being dragged along by your partner?
-However you are feeling today, we want you to leave the classes having learnt loads, laughed a lot and with a new set of friends to enjoy the final weeks of pregnancy and who knows the first few weeks, months or even years with your children as they grow up!
+However you are feeling today, we want you to leave the classes having learned loads, laughed a lot and with a new set of friends to enjoy the final weeks of pregnancy and who knows the first few weeks, months or even years with your children as they grow up!

 To help get you started we’ve put together a few handy tips on how to get the most out of your antenatal classes with New Life:

 Pretty much every midwife who chooses to join New Life as an antenatal class leader, does so because they miss having time to spend with expectant parents, answering questions and building relationships.
 Staff shortages and budget cuts in the NHS often leaves them with big case loads and rushing from person to person.